also available »

 Solutions are frequently interdisciplinary and span science, engineering, economics, and policy.
 Examining the realities of integrating solutions into our society are potent ways to teach these topics.
 That said, educators should exercise care with policy discussions and avoid political debates that can distract from the main goal of mastering the content.

-Ultimately, if students are facile in their understanding of solutions, they will be able to evaluate choices on the basis of multiple factors, and can weigh advantages and tradeoffs.
+Ultimately, if students understand the systems involved in climate change, they will be able to evaluate choices on the basis of multiple factors and can weigh advantages and tradeoffs.
 This type of critical thinking is essential for making informed decisions and solving complex problems - skills that all students will need as engaged citizens.

 Bringing these ideas into your classroom